Neontoshi/Code-intelligence/docs/CONTRIBUTING.md

 /// Returns `CodeIntelError` if:
 /// - The project path doesn't exist
 /// - Analysis fails
-/// - Memory limit is exceeded
+/// - The memory limit is exceeded
 ///
 /// # Example
 ///